jbumbe/EdgewarePlusPlus/README.md

 A: I am a creature by night, and keep to the shadows. (this is an edgy way of saying i'm quiet and autistic, I generally have a low social battery)

 But also feel free to follow me on twitter, interact with me there, and other such things!
 I don't bite!

+>Q: Does EdgeWare work on android/mac/ios?

+A: I only have plans to develop EdgeWare for windows, and LewdDevelopment is currently only developing EdgeWare for Linux.

+##Changelog

 The changelog can be viewed [here](CHANGELOG.md).